 ARES - Amateur Radio Emergency Service

-ARES' Connecticut Section has set as a goal for 2015 implementation of a digital network known as DMR.
+ARES' Connecticut Section uses a digital network known as DMR for command and control.
 The state's W1SP ham club has so far implemented 28 DMR UHF repeaters throughout the state at hardened sites with their own microwave links and independent power supplies, co-located mostly with State Police radio towers.
 They have also invited private ham clubs with coordinated UHF pairs to put a repeater in the digital network.
-As of Jan.
-4, 2015, all five ARES districts were well represented on the network and it appears that for future drills, ARES command and control will be via DMR talkgroups throughout the state.
+All five ARES districts are well represented on the network.

 Download a Powerpoint presentation specifically for our ARES region (Connecticut Region 3).
 Includes org chart, EC names by town, DMR repeaters and talkgroups, much more.

-UHF DMR radios that work on this network are available from Motorola (TRBO), Hytera, and Connect Systems, among others.
+UHF DMR radios that work on this network are available from Motorola (TRBO), Hytera, Anytone, Bridgecom, Baofung and Connect Systems, among others.